History of Paris: Social problems and taxation

-Large steam pumps were built at Gros-Caillaux and Chaillot to distribute water to the neighbourhoods that could afford it.
+Large steam pumps were built to distribute water to the neighbourhoods that could afford it.
 There were still no proper sewers; the river Bièvre served as an open sewer, discharging the sewage into the Seine.
 The first fire brigades were organised between 1729 and 1801, particularly after a large fire destroyed the opera house of the Palais-Royal in 1781.
-In the streets of Paris, the chairs in which the aristocrats and rich bourgeois were carried by their servants gradually disappeared and were replaced by horse-drawn carriages, both private and for hire.
 By 1750, there were more than ten thousand carriages for hire in Paris, the first Paris taxis.

-Louis XVI ascended the throne of France in 1774, and his new government in Versailles desperately needed money.
-The treasury had been drained by the Seven Years' War (1755–63), and the French intervention in the American Revolution would create even more serious financial problems after 1776.
+Louis XVI ascended to the throne of France in 1774, and his new government in Versailles desperately needed money.
 In order to raise revenues by charging taxes on merchandise coming into the city, Paris was encircled between 1784 and 1791 by a new wall that stopped merchants who wished to enter Paris.
-The wall, known as the Wall of the Ferme générale, was twenty-five kilometres long, four to five metres high, and had fifty-six gates at which taxes had to be paid.
-Portions of the wall can still be seen at the Place Denfert-Rochereau and the Place de la Nation, and one of the toll gates is still standing in the Parc Monceau.
+The wall, known as the Wall of the Ferme générale, had fifty-six gates at which taxes had to be paid.
 The wall and the taxes were highly unpopular, and, along with shortages of bread, fuelled the growing discontent which eventually exploded in the French Revolution.